 - Considerations for now and then

-This article offers insight into these ethical questions by exploring ethical aspects, ethical dilemmas and ethical implications in general, as well as the ethics principles surrounding AI specifically, and some strategies for enforcing compliance.
+This article offers insight into these ethical questions by exploring ethical aspects, ethical dilemmas, and ethical implications in general, as well as the ethical principles surrounding AI specifically, and some strategies for enforcing compliance.

 We all want to do the right thing.
 Ethics is a system of moral principles that helps us live up to our own ideals and values, as well as those in society.